Syllables

 Counting Syllables

 A syllable cannot have more than one vowel sound, but it can have more than one vowel letter.
-In counting syllables, you do not count the consonants or vowel letters, we usually have syllables as many as the vowel sounds.
-Check out the examples.
+In counting syllables, you do not count the consonants or vowel letters, we usually have as many syllables as the vowel sounds.
+Check out the examples:

 Bus